DylanSavelson/DigItUp/README.md

 ## 📃 Requirements

-> [!note]
-> This was a web project so that's why you'll see requirements about logging in and uploading data which for you is irrelevant.
-Focus more on the requirements describing actions taken for gameplay.

-1. The user shall register to be able to login.
+1. The user be able to move in all directions (2d).
-2. The user shall login to be able to play a game.
+2. The user shall be able to mine a block.
-3. The user shall upload a valid deck file.
+3. The user shall be able to open the shop.
-4. The user shall upload a valid cards file.
+4. The user shall be able to buy an item.
-5. The user shall upload a valid abilities file.
+5. The user shall be able to sell ores.
-6. The user shall select which deck they will use in the game.
+6. The user shall be able to open a backpack.
-7. The user shall select which deck the AI will use in the game.
+7. The user shall upgrade their pickaxe.
-8. The system shall "flip a coin" to decide which player goes first.
+8. The user shall be able to defuse explosive ore.
-9. The system shall shuffle the user's deck.
+9. The system shall decide which ore the user gets after mining.
-10. The system shall draw the top 7 cards from the user's deck.
+10. The system shall decide how much an ore is worth after mining.
-11. If the user does not have a Basic Pokémon in their hand the system shall "mulligan" until they do.
-12. Upon each mulligan, the AI shall draw a card.
-13. The user shall put one of their Basic Pokémon face down as their Active Pokémon.
-14. The user shall put up to 5 more Basic Pokémon face down on their Bench.
-15. Upon a new turn, the system shall draw a card from the deck of the current player.
-16. Upon a new turn, the system shall place the drawn card in the hand of the current player.
-17. The user shall put (up to 5 total) Basic Pokémon cards from their hand onto their Bench.
-18. The user shall Evolve their Pokémon as many times as they choose.
-19. The user shall attach an Energy card from their hand to one of their Pokémon once per turn.
-20. The user shall play Trainer cards (as many as they want, but only one Supporter card and one Stadium card per turn).
-21. The user shall Retreat their Active Pokémon once per turn.
-22. The user shall use as many Abilities as they choose.
-23. The user shall attack the opponent's Active Pokémon.
+11. The system shall decide how many ore the user gets.
-24. After a player attacks, the system shall end their turn and start their opponent's turn.
-25. The system shall execute any "special conditions" after a turn is over.
+13. The user shall lose a life when not being able to defuse an explosive ore.
+14. The system will end the game when user loses all lives.
-26. The user shall pick a Victory Card when the opposing Active Pokémon dies.
+15. The user shall be able to use a health potion which is bought from the shop.
+16. The user is able to buy an item which ends the game (user wins).
+17. The system decides how much hp the explosive ore does upon explosion.
+18.
 ### 🤖 State Diagram

 Player State Diagram